Insurgent65/neutral_ts/README.md

 Neutral Web Template System
 ===========================

 Neutral is a **web application template system**, designed to work with **any programming language** (language-agnostic) via IPC and natively as library/crate in Rust.
-Pemite crear plantillas ejecutables en cualquier sistema con cualquier lenguaje.

 (*) Currently, the IPC is not implemented and can be used natively in Rust in any framework.